First things first, what exactly is cancer?

 This is particularly the case with cervical cancer, as there are three stages of pre-cancers that are able to be detected with cervical cancer screening.
 Discovering cervical cancer early, or while the cells are pre-cancerous, is most beneficial as finding these developments early allows for treatment earlier on.

 Individuals that are showing symptoms of cervical cancer should schedule a screening immediately.
-Showing symptoms of cervical cancer can be scary but scheduling a screening will allow the soonest possible diagnoses and the highest shot you have at survival, should the symptoms be caused by it.
+Showing symptoms of cervical cancer can be scary but scheduling a screening will allow the soonest possible diagnoses and an easier treatment plan, should the symptoms be caused by it.

 There are two methods of screening for cervical cancer.

 The Pap Test is a procedure where your healthcare provider collects a sample of cells from the cervix so they can be examined closely in a lab to assess for cancerous and pre-cancerous cells.
-The pap test is completed during a visit to the gynecologist; your gynecologist will insert a speculum indie the vagina, which is a metal or plastic instrument that is used to keep the vagina open so that the cervix can be seen clearly and that the sample can be collected.
-Once opened, the gynecologist will collect a sample of cells and mucous from the endocervix using a small spatula or a brush.
-In addition, a small brush or cotton tipped swab is inserted into the opening of the cervix to collect a cell sample of the endocervix itself.
+The pap test is completed during a visit to the gynecologist; your gynecologist will insert a speculum inside the vagina.
+Once opened, the gynecologist will collect a sample of cells using a small brush.
 These samples are then sent into a lab for assessment.

 Tips for scheduling your pap test to increase the accuracy of the test:

 - Try not to schedule your appointment during your period.
 It is best to have these samples collected at least five days past the end of your period.